Forms

 When to use:

-• When users need to select from a large set of predefined options (e.g., country selection, airport codes)
+• Users select from large sets of predefined options (country selection, airport codes)

-• When you want to reduce errors by guiding users to valid input options
+• Reducing errors by guiding users to valid input options

-• When you want to combine free text input with suggestion functionality
+• Combining free text input with suggestion functionality

 When not to use:

-• When there are fewer than 10 options (use a standard dropdown/select instead)
+• Fewer than 10 options exist (use standard dropdown/select instead)

-• When users need to enter completely free-form text without restrictions
+• Users enter completely free-form text without restrictions

-• When all options need to be visible at once for comparison
+• All options need simultaneous visibility for comparison

-• When the input field requires exact, verbatim text entry (like passwords)
+• Input field requires exact, verbatim text entry (passwords)

 Common scenarios and examples

-• Entering city names for travel or weather applications
+• City name entry for travel or weather applications

-• Looking up user or contact names in a messaging or collaboration tool
+• User or contact lookup in messaging or collaboration tools

 Benefits

-• Reduces user frustration and guesswork by guiding them to valid options
+• Less user frustration with guided valid options

 Drawbacks

-• Accessibility challenges – Requires proper ARIA attributes (aria-expanded, aria-controls, aria-activedescendant) for screen readers.
+• Accessibility challenges – Needs proper ARIA attributes (aria-expanded, aria-controls, aria-activedescendant) for screen readers

-• Keyboard navigation complexity – Users must be able to navigate the suggestions using arrow keys and select options with Enter.
+• Keyboard navigation complexity – Users navigate suggestions with arrow keys and select with Enter

-• Overwhelming for users – Too many suggestions or unclear results can create cognitive overload.
+• User overwhelm – Too many suggestions or unclear results create cognitive overload

-• Implementation effort – Requires handling both filtering logic and managing suggestion visibility correctly.
+• Implementation effort – Must handle filtering logic and suggestion visibility management

 Anatomy